a weekend away for glbtq students of bc

 Spectrum is a confidential, free weekend away for GLBTQ students.
 In this welcoming environment, participants will be encouraged to engage in conversation and reflection about their personal identities and to discern who they are and who they are called to be at Boston College and beyond.

 The weekend will also build community among gay, lesbian, bisexual, transgender, queer, and questioning people at Boston College.
+Every year, participants indicate that the weekend was extremely beneficial and transformational, and many claim it was their best experience at BC thus far!

 Join us as we create a space to share stories about what it means to be GLBTQ at Boston College.